 Breast Cancer: Choosing Your Doctors

-Since few cancers require emergency treatment, take time to learn about the diagnosis as well as the doctors and hospitals you choose to treat breast cancer.
+Since few cancers require emergency treatment, take time to learn about your breast cancer diagnosis and to choose the doctors and hospitals where you will be treated.

 How to Find a Breast Cancer Specialist